Structure and governance

 Sarah Adibi joined the Healthcare Infection Society in September 2023.

 John Misselbrook joined the Healthcare Infection Society in March 2017, previously having held the position of Deputy CEO and Director of Finance for the Biochemical Society.
 John is a Chartered Certified Accountant and brings extensive experience across a breadth of commercial and third sector organisations.

-Our constitution is the rulebook we are governed by.
+Our constitution is the rule book we are governed by.
 Changes to the constitution can only be made with the approval of HIS members, and the Charity Commission must be informed of any changes made.
 When HIS was formed in 1980, its purposes and the rules for how it should operate are were set down in a governing document.
 Over time, as HIS has evolved, a number of changes have been made.
-Most recently (2018) changes were approved in order to update the names of two of the membership categories, introduce a new membership category, and make amendments to the eligibility criteria to make the categories more inclusive and reflective of those who now work in IPC in healthcare settings.
+Most recently (2021) changes were approved in order to ensure the recruitment of new Trustees involves an open call to members, and final selection by HIS Council based on skills gaps identified.